What is Ancient Civilisations about?

 Ancient Civilisations is one of three Classics majors – with Ancient Greek and Latin – available through the School of Humanities.
 It's a popular combination with History, English, Philosophy, or Gender Studies in the Bachelor of Arts.
 With units delivered on-campus and online, you can enjoy the flexibility of studying anywhere, anytime.

-Both the major (eight units) and minor (four units) involve core and elective units in Ancient Civilisations which can be identified with 'HTC' in the unit code.
+The major (eight units) involves core and elective units in Ancient Civilisations which can be identified with 'HTC' in the unit code.
 As a diverse discipline, the core units will provide a necessary grounding in essential periods and cultures, while the elective units will allow you to follow your particular interest.

 Interested in studying with us?
 Explore our course and research opportunities below.